250+ SATs Questions Free To Download [With Answers]

 Paper 3, Qu.16 (2023)

-Children also need to be aware, with the reasoning papers, that there can be questions which take a considerable length of time to complete.
-These higher cognitive demand questions can hold students up from completing the rest of the paper.
-It is helpful to train children to be aware of these and encourage them to mark the question and move on to the rest of the paper.
+Children also need to be aware that there can be questions which take longer to complete.
+These higher cognitive demand questions can hold children up with the rest of the paper.

-Developing the skills needed to answer SATS reasoning questions
+Developing skills for SATS reasoning questions

 The reasoning papers cover a broader range of topics than the arithmetic paper.
 For pupils to successfully complete the reasoning papers, they need to have a solid understanding of the key concepts.
-The weighting is still more towards calculations and fractions decimals and percentages, but to score well, children do also need to be confident in other maths curriculum areas.

 Skills pupils need to be successful in the reasoning papers include: